greenido/NiceViews/README.md

 the you didn't follow on your private account.

 ### TODO
+* Break the server side API to enable the client to drive the feeds.
+* Use localStorage/IndexedDB to save the last photos.
+*
 * Add Live version at: http://NiceViews-il.appspot.com
 * Add post with explanations at: http://greenido.wordpress.com